A Girls Guide to Cars

 3. Learn how a stall happens

 If she does take her foot off the clutch without giving it a little gas, she’ll stall the car.
-This isn’t a bad thing; she needs to understand the point at which this happens.
+This isn’t necessarily a bad thing.
+She needs to understand the point at which a stall happens.
 Warn her not to ‘pop’ the clutch, or let off it too quickly; if she does, the car will lurch forward.
 That is not only uncomfortable and dangerous, but it’s hard on the clutch, too.

 4. Give it a little gas